pigeonposse/dovenv/docs/guide/plugin/lint/api.md

 ### Lint

-Lint class with all lint functions
+Lint class with all lint functions.

 #### Extends